Warning notification:Warning

 If you are in residential care

-If you already get blind welfare allowance and have to go into long-term residential care, you will only get the payment for a maximum of 8 weeks in your first year.
-You should notify the HSE if you move to long-term residential care.
+If you are getting the allowance and you go into long-term residential care, you'll only get it for 8 weeks at the most in your first year.
+Notify the HSE if you move to long-term residential care.

 If you do not get blind welfare allowance and are in long-term residential care you cannot apply.